JacobDChamberlain/MaldeTabViewer/README.md

 # Malde Tab Viewer

-This app displays guitar tabs for the sick nasty death thrash groove metal riff lords, Maldevera.
+This is an app to view guitar tabs for songs from the sick nasty death thrash groove metal riff lords, Maldevera.